A Growing Need in Everett

 In the 2017-2018 school year, there were 1,266 students in the Everett Public Schools experiencing homelessness.
 Nationwide, the number of homeless students has increased by 100% in the past 10 years.
 In our own community, these students are living in shelters, cars, or on the streets.
 This is a statistic that must change.
 Everett Public Schools and Housing Hope are collaborating to support these vulnerable members of our community with a new property in Everett.

 Children born into poverty and those who experience significant traumas are more likely to

 Nearly three acres of vacant land has been identified southwest of Sequoia High School.
 This land is owned by Everett Public Schools and leased to Housing Hope.
-Construction would begin late-2021 and would be complete by late-2022, subject to approval of a special property use permit and financing.
+Construction would begin late-2021 and would be completed by late-2022, subject to the approval of a special property use permit and financing.

 The site is presently zoned R-1, with neighboring properties zoned R-3 and R-4.
 An application for Special Property Use Permit will be submitted to the City of Everett and a public hearing for community input will follow.